Are your hen’s feathers looking a little sparse these days, you might not just be imagining it. Chicken feather loss can be caused by many things.

 Will chicken feathers grow back after an attack?
-Yes – but you need to give your beleagured hen some space while she recovers.
+Yes – but you need to give your beleaguered hen some space while she recovers.

 Treat Mites and Lice

-The best way to help your hen grow her feathers back if she is suffering from parasites is to get rid of them – after all, you aren’t going to be making much of a difference if the feathers grow back only to be damaged by infection or parasites again.
+The best way to help your hen grow her feathers back if she is suffering from parasites (internal or external parasites) is to get rid of them.
+After all, you aren’t going to be making much of a difference if the feathers grow back only to be damaged by infection or parasites again.

 Treat mites by spreading poultry dust in your chicken coop (you can treat lice by applying the dust directly to your chickens).
+Chickens naturally enjoy dust bathing.
 You can also use natural treatments like diatomaceous earth.
 Of course, the first step in getting rid of mites and lice should be to regularly wash and clean your chicken coop.

-While you’re treating for mites and lice, consider adding some of these nesting herbs – it will help your hen bounce back in a jiffy!
+While you’re treating for mites and lice, consider adding some of these nesting herbs to their nesting box- it will help your hen bounce back in a jiffy!

 How Long Does it Take For Chicken Feathers to Grow Back?

 Ultimately, there is no single “miracle cure” that will help your hen magically regrow her feathers overnight.
-However, there are plenty of tips and tricks you can incorporate to minimize stress to your hens and help them regrow feathers that they may have lost due to bullying, molting, lice, or other common issues.
+However, you can incorporate plenty of tips and tricks to minimize stress on your hens.
+These techniques will help them regrow feathers that they may have lost due to bullying, molting, lice, or other common issues.